TwitterpinterestFacebookInstagrambluesky

 L1A

-A custom-built section of the L1A spacecraft, which served as a payload during launches of N1 No. 3L and 5L, also simulated upper component of the LOK vehicle.
+A custom-built section of the L1A spacecraft, apparently known as DOK-DPO and developed at Lavochkin Plant, served as a payload during launches of N1 No. 3L and 5L, also simulated upper component of the LOK vehicle.
 Copyright © 2000 Anatoly Zak

 An exterior (top) and interior views of the habitation module of the LOK spacecraft.
 Note forward-looking cupola, elements of the EVA/entrance hatch, instrumentation windows.
 Copyright © 2000 Anatoly Zak